kristenjacobs/container-networking/slides/Notes.md

 ## Step 4: Diagram

 * Now can't use static routes, as nodes could be on different subnets.
+Options:
-    * One way is to update routes on all routers in between (which can he done)
+    * Update routes on all routers in between (which can he done if you have control over the routers).
+    * If running on cloud, then they typically provide an option to add routes (node-\>pod-subnet mappings) into your virtual network.
     * Another way us to use overlay network.
 * Define an overlay network.
-A system such that processes can comunicate even though the routers in between dont know the where the processes actaully live.
+A system such that processes can comunicate even though the routers in between don't know the where the processes actaully live.
-* Introduce tun/tap devices.
+* Introduce *tun/tap* devices.
+A network interface backed by a user-space process.
+    * *tun* device accepts/outputs raw IP packets.
+    * *tap* device accepts/outputs raw ethernet packets.
 * How would we use it in this case.
 * Now no need for the static routes.
 * Talk about the routing for the overlay.